How To Pay Off Credit Card Debt

 What is the correct way to pay off debt?

 There isn’t a right or wrong way to pay off debt.
-Everyone has different circumstances that will impact how they pay off debt.
-The best way to pay off debt is to find a strategy that aligns with your financial situation and habits.
+Everyone has different circumstances.
+The best strategy is the one you'll actually follow through on because it aligns with your habits and motivations.

 Which credit card should I pay off first?

+This depends on the strategy you choose.
+The most cost-effective approach is to pay off the debt with the highest APR first.
 But a lot of people prefer to tackle their debts from the smallest balance to the largest balance.

 Will paying off my credit cards increase my credit score?

 Probably.
 Paying down debt can help reduce your credit utilization rate, which makes up 30% of your credit score.
-Reducing the amount of debt you owe increases your available credit, improving your score.

 Erika Photo